Mission: SPACE Review and Planning Info

 Mission: SPACE originally opened on: October 1, 2003.

 Pull up a list of all Epcot attraction planning reviews here.

-Location: The far side of Future World East with Ellen’s Energy Adventure on the left and Test Track on the right.
+Location: The far side of what is currently Future World East, to the left of Test Track.

 Ride Length: 5 minutes.